bwesterb/ks/README.md

 This repository contains the

- * LaTeX sourcecode of the preprint;
+ * LaTeX sourcecode of the preprint (under /paper);
- * source code used for the computation and
+ * source code used for the computation (under /code, in particular /code/comp<n>.py) and
- * source code of the website kochen-specker.info.
+ * source code of the website kochen-specker.info (under /site).